-Chair of Medicinal and Bioinorganic Chemistry
+Professor of Medicinal and Bioinorganic Chemistry

 Our research interests are in Medicinal Inorganic and Bioinorganic Chemistry.
 In particular the study of the role of metal ions in biological systems and of the mechanisms of action of metal-based anticancer agents are active topics of our research program.
 Besides synthetic inorganic chemistry and structural characterization of new metal complexes, we strongly focus on an intensive biological evaluation of the new compounds as possible therapeutic agents, and on the investigation of their mechanisms of action via the implementation of biophysical and analytical techniques coupled to pharmacological methods.
 Furthermore, novel applications for metal-based compounds/scaffolds are explored in various domains of chemical biology, bio-analytical chemistry and physiology.
 For more information, click on the 'Research' tab above.

 The main topics developed in our lab include:

 - Design and synthesis of coordination and organometallic gold complexes for biological applications: as therapeutic agents and chemical probes.